AlexsLemonade/2023-chop-training/instructor-notes/working-with-branches.md

 - Switch back to `main` branch, but do _not_ switch into the penguin species counts branch
 - `add/commit/push` the script
-  - `git push` should fail due to branch protections, which causes us to "realize" we have worked in the wrong branch Therefore, we need to cherry pick this commit into the proper branch
+  - `git push` should fail due to branch protections, which causes us to "realize" we have worked in the wrong branch.
+  (But caution: If you are in a fork, you may need to set up your own protections!)
+  Therefore, we need to cherry pick this commit into the proper branch
  - Identify the commit hash we'd like to cherry pick out of this branch using `git log` for help
 - Enter branch 4: `git switch <username>/<issue #>-penguins-species-count`